Lower School

 Word problems and reasoning are practiced on a daily basis.

-Small groups for differentiation, students learn by using hands-on techniques, technology, art, music and interactive centers for individualized math topics.
+Small groups for differentiation, students learn by using hands-on techniques, technology, art, music, and interactive centers for individualized math topics.

 • Science